dramco-iwast/docs/motherboard/message-format.md

 it can determine that:

-* the motherboard with ID 0x474F
+* the motherboard has ID 0x474F.
 * the local time is 0x1AC81BE1 (449321953 or Wednesday 28 March 1984 11:39:13 GMT).
 The main purpose is to be able to determine the elapsed time between two status message.
-* the motherboard does not use data accumulation
+* the motherboard does not use data accumulation.
-* two sensors are connected to the motherboard, one with address 0x48 and one with address 0x52
+* two sensors are connected to the motherboard, one with address 0x48 and one with address 0x52.